HIPERFIT/hiperfit.github.com/_posts/2017-11-16-hiperfit-workshop.md

 benchmarks, we demonstrate, by example, how the APL compiler tool chain can be used to teach efficiently a neural network to recognise handwritten digits.

-#### 16:45-17:15 &nbsp;Blockchain Technology

-<a name='ross'></a>__Automated execution of financial contracts on blockchain__ _(Omri Ross, DIKU)_

-In this presentation we outline how certain financial contracts can be managed and executed automatically on the Ethereum block-chain system.
-The system is based on a domain-specific language for financial contracts that is capable of expressing complex multi-party derivatives and is conducive to automated execution.
-We propose an architecture for separating contractual terms from contract execution.
-A contract engine encapsulates the syntax and semantics of financial contracts without actively performing contractual actions;
-such actions are handled by user-definable contract managers that administer strategies for the execution of contracts.
-Hosting contracts and contract managers on a distributed ledger, side-by-side with digital assets, facilitates automated settlement of commitments without the need for an intermediary.
-We discuss how the proposed technology may change the way financial institutions, regulators, and individuals interact in a financial system based on distributed ledgers.